kamicane/prime/doc/prime.md

 ### Parameters

-1. properties (*object*) - An object with all methods that will apply to the prime, including special cases like `constructor` or `inherits` (see below).
+1. properties (*object*) - An object containing methods and special properties that will get implemented to the constructor.

 #### Property: constructor

-This function is the constructor of the prime.
-This will be called when a new instance of the prime will be created.
+When a method with `constructor` as its key gets passed as a property, it will effectively become your prime.
+Every subsequent property (except specials) will get implemented to this constructor as prototypes.

 #### Property: inherits

-Sets the parent object of the prime.
+When an object with `inherits` as its key gets passed as a property, your constructor will inherit the passed in object's prototypes.

 ### Returns

-- (*function*) The `constructor` function, which will create the new prime object if it's called with the `new` keyword.
-The function is extended with an `implements` function that can add new methods to the prime.
+- (*function*) The `constructor` method, extended with the `implements` method.

 ### Example